What to Wear In Sedona: A Complete Packing Guide

 Fleece or Light Jackets

 For those cooler mornings and evenings in Sedona, you’ll want to throw in a light jacket for layering into your suitcase.
+I personally like a good fleece jacket.
+They’re soft and cozy.

 Casual Hoodie

+Who doesn’t love a hoodie?
 It’ll be perfect for those chilly nights when you want to sit out on the balcony of your hotel with amazing views of the Sedona sunset.
 Or when you sit by a fire pit and star gaze.

 Pajamas